btnguyenPersonal/classnotesS2021/coms472/problemSet2.md

 This works because in sensorless problems, we have no idea where we are, so the only thing it is safe to assume is that the heuristic must return equal to or less than the lowest cost in h(s), because anything that goes over will make the heuristic inadmissible

+So the only heuristic that will never overestimate the distance to the goal is to give the smallest distance to the goal no matter what the belief state is in.

-Most of the time, this will just mean that h(b) = 0
+Most of the time, this will just mean that h(b) = the shortest distance between a state and the goal state

-This heuristic will just give the same performance as Uniform Cost search
+This heuristic will just give the same performance as Uniform Cost search, since the heuristic will give the same answer for every node.

 ---